[Previous page From 1600-1700] [You are now on a page filed as: Timelines - From 1500-1600] [Next page Timelines - From 1400AD to 1500]

 1548: More to come

-conqueror of Mexico.
-He studied law, began at Hispaniola (Santo
+Mexico.
+He studied law, began at Hispaniola (Santo Domingo), as a

-Domingo), as a farmer.
-In 1511 he went with Diego Velasquez on
+farmer.
+In 1511 he went with Diego Velasquez on expedition to Cuba.

-a time when nation of Tiaxcala is at war with Aztec ruler Montezuma
+nation of Tiaxcala is at war with Aztec ruler Montezuma of Mexico.

 Montezuma.
 By 1521, Cortes had caused the fall of the Aztec Empire.